schadha17/schadha17/README.md

 - Developing C code for functional safety of QNX Kernel
 - Implementing Template Matching Algorithm in Python for Computer Vision at Carleton University Research
-- Deploying AWS security groups for infrastructure behind AWS Secure Mastercard
+- Deploying AWS security groups for infrastructure behind Secure Mastercard at Capital One
 - Creating web exploits (brute forcers, OWASP vulnerabilities) and low level exploits (rootkits) for Computer Security Course at Carleton University

 # 🎯 What I am focusing on